joshuaxiao13/CP-Stash/AtCoder Educational DP/L/README.md

 1. remove `a[L]` or
 2. remove `a[R]`

-Let `dp[L][R]` equal the maximum value of the difference of scores (score of current player choosing minus score of opponent) where the current player is choosing from the remaining subarray [`L`, `R`] as defined above.
-Each player wants to maximize this dp value when it gets to their turn because this is how they can optimally increase their scores.
+Let `dp[L][R]` equal the maximum value of the difference of scores (score of current player choosing minus score of opponent) if the players were playing with the subarray [`L`, `R`] as defined above, and not the necessarily the original sequence.
 It follows that

 ```cpp
 dp[L][R] = max(a[L] - dp[L+1][R], a[R] - dp[L][R-1])